-American Society of Interior Designers (ASID), International Interior Design Association (IIDA) and Emerging Green Builders (EGB) offer student chapters at the Institute.
-Participation in these organizations gives the students an opportunity to meet and mix with professionals, gaining insight into the working world of interior design.
+American Society of Interior Designers (ASID), International Interior Design Association (IIDA), and Emerging Green Builders (EGB) offer student chapters at the Institute.
+Participation in these organizations allows the students to meet and mix with professionals, gaining insight into the working world of interior design.